Dark Storm: Exclusive PIPA offer direct from 1. Nat. Carenthan winner ‘Black National’

 This pair should produce some great racers, especially in the headwinds.
 Check out the results of First Drop Don, who was raced by Don Campbell of the IHC club in Cleveland.
 This bird was on the first drop of every race he was in, including a fifth race at 175 miles when Don had a clock malfunction and lost the race.

 Also extremely noteworthy is the hen, Kastle Black, who is the ONLY daughter of Black National in North America.
 (A son of Black National will be joining Kastle Loft later this year – co-owned by Kastle Loft and Pressing On Loft – see below.
 These are the ONLY children of Black National in North America!).
 Black National was a fantastic and accomplished racer in headwinds for Les Morris in the UK before being bought by Mark Evans.
 Black National is already breeding winners.
-Children from this pair are $800.
-(SOLD OUT: Rosario Loft, Rino Truglio -c)
+Two children available from this pair and are $800 each.
+(SOLD: Rosario Loft, PENDING DEPOSIT: Rino Truglio -c)

 The Wicked Pair